 Cultured butter doesn’t taste as sweet but it is delicious and full of really beneficial bacteria.

 The equipment you need to make butter

-Use a stand mixer if you have one.
-I like that I can put my Kenwood (affiliate link) to work and do other things while it whips the cream.
+Use a stand mixer or a food processor if you have one.
+I like that I can put my Kenwood (affiliate link) to work and do other things while it whips the cream with the whisk attachment.

 You can also use a hand mixer.
 It works well but beware of the splashing.

 You’ll need a bowl to mix and rinse in.
 You can do this in the same bowl to minimize the dishes you need to do afterwards.